Huawei MateBook X Pro (i5-8250U, 8 GB) in review: The 3K ultrabook with fold-out camera

 Extras like the fingerprint sensor definitely make sense in a notebook, and you don't want to be without the decent speakers either.
 The integrated graphics card is also quite helpful for video editing or image processing.

-In conclusion, it can be said that the 2nd generation of the MateBook from Huawei is definitely worth a look, but there are still a few points that could be improved in the next version.
-If you're looking for a compact, thin, and durable device with a fast SSD, but don't necessarily need things like a decent webcam, you should check out the Huawei MateBook X Pro definitely take a closer look.
+In conclusion, the 2nd generation of Huawei's MateBook is definitely worth a look, but there are still a few things that could be improved in the next version.
+If you're looking for a compact, thin and durable device with a fast SSD, but don't necessarily need things like a decent webcam, you should definitely take a closer look at the Huawei MateBook X Pro.

 Models and prices